Crossfire (Homeland)

-"Crossfire" is the ninth episode of the first season of the psychological thriller TV series Homeland.
+"Crossfire" is the ninth episode of the first season of the psychological thriller television series Homeland.
 It originally aired on Showtime on November 27, 2011.

 Brody is personally contacted by Abu Nazir.
 Carrie continues to pursue Walker while dealing with the fallout from the killings at the mosque.

 Plot

 The episode recounts events in Brody's captivity, interwoven with events of the present day.

 Three years ago

 For the first time in five years of captivity, Brody (Damian Lewis) is given suitable living quarters.
 Abu Nazir (Navid Negahban) puts him into a fully furnished bedroom and bathroom and gets him a shave and haircut.
 Nazir has a young son named Issa (Rohan Chand), whom he introduces to Brody.
 He asks Brody to live with Issa, and teach him to speak English.
 As they spend time together, Brody teaches Issa to speak English and takes on a fatherly role, and the two form a close relationship.
 As the first source of meaningful human contact in many years for Brody, he grows quite attached to the boy.

 One day, the school Issa attends is destroyed by a drone strike.
 Issa and 82 other children are killed.
 Brody is devastated by the loss.
 Later on, Abu Nazir and Brody watch a speech made by Vice President Walden (Jamey Sheridan) addressing the strike.
 Walden claims that a missile struck Abu Nazir's compound and that any images of dead children are merely images fabricated by the terrorists for propaganda purposes.
 The flashbacks end with Brody and Abu Nazir praying together as they prepare Issa's body for burial.